ciscoheat/superforms-web/src/routes/get-started/+page.md

 This is the validation object returned from `superValidate`, containing all you need to handle the rest of the logic:

-- `valid` - Tells you whether the validation succeeded or not.
+- `valid` - Tells you whether the validation succeeded or not, used mostly in [events](/concepts/events).
+- `posted` - Tells you if the data was posted (in a form action, usually) or not (in a load function).
 - `errors` - An object with all validation errors.
 - `data` - The posted data, in this case not valid, so it should be returned to the client using `fail`.
-- `empty` - Tells you if the data passed to `superValidate` was empty, as it was in the load function.
 - `message` - A property that can be set as a general information message.
 - `constraints` - An object with [html validation constraints](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#using_built-in_form_validation) that can be spread on input fields.